- Types of Rental Income

 - Reference Material

-What types of Rental Income are there?
+Types of Rental Income

 A person may claim a deduction from gross rent for legitimate property related expenses as follows: